-What is Pre-Market?
+What Is Pre-Market?

-In the case of pre-market activity, large bid-ask spreads are quite common since the volume and liquidity is too limited.
-Trading before 8 a.m.
-EST has lower benefits when compared with the trading done after 8 a.m. as the market is really thin during this time.
-It can also be quite risky to trade before 8 a.m.
-EST since there is a chance of diving in losses as a result of the presence of the large bid-ask spread.
+In the case of pre-market activity, large bid-ask spreadsBid-ask SpreadsThe asking price is the lowest price at which a prospective seller will sell the security.
+The bid price, on the other hand, is the highest price a prospective buyer is willing to pay for a security, and the bid-ask spread is the difference between them. are quite common since the volume and liquidity are too limited.
+Therefore, trading before 8 am EST has lower benefits when compared with the trading that is done after 8 am as the market is really thin during this time.
+It can also be quite risky to trade before 8 am EST since there is a chance of diving in losses due to the large bid-ask spread.

 How Does Pre-Market Work?

 Pre-market trading refers to the time period which is before the beginning of the official trading session in the stock exchange.
 During his time also, investors and traders can place orders for buying and selling.

 As implied by its name, pre-market tradingPre-market TradingPre-market trading is trading in the stock market, which occurs before the opening of the regular market session (usually 1 to 1.5 hours before the market opens).
 Many investors and traders observe it to judge the strength and direction of the market to anticipate the regular trading session. takes place before the stock market starts to operate for its normal hours of trading at 9.30 am EST. This trading activity is executed from 4 am to 9.30 am EST. This trading is more or less an extension to normal hours of trading activity.

 While placing orders through limit orders and market orders amidst normal trading hours, one can only take limit orders into use.
 This is mostly because liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. is low during pre-market trading, and market orders can result in trades execution at unjust prices.